actris/data-management-plan/DMP/initial-DMP.md

 #### Specify how the data will be made available

   Specify data availability at the ACCESS unit level.
+Mention hosting at each unit, formats, interfaces ++.

 #### Specify what methods or software tools are needed to access the data?
 Is documentation about the software needed to access the data included?
 Is it possible to include the relevant software (e.g. in open source code)?